Gonorrhea is a bacteria that is on the rise in our area – so beware. You or your partner may be infected and have absolutely no symptoms.

 - Spread through unprotected oral, vaginal or anal sex with an infected partner, mutual masturbation and sharing of sex toys

-- Causes infections in the penis and vagina and occasionally the throat and rectum
+- Can cause infections in the penis and vagina, and occasionally throat and rectum

 What kind of symptoms could I have if I am infected?